whistlegraph/aesthetic-computer/README.txt

 🌟 Projects In Progress (PIP) 🌟

 *** Painting w/ Signature for Yeche Lange***
   - `line`
-    - [] Fix mix of colors / make pppline.
+    - [] Fix color inconsistencies among screen and painting.
+    - [] Add ? ? ? options with ? expansion?
+    - [] Add line thickness...
+      - [] Make pppline if thickness is 1
+  - `circle`
+    - Make a filled circle / oval command.
+  - `smear`
+    - [] Isolate smear more.

-  - `no`
+  - `pull`
-    - [] Undo / redo a step.
+    - [] Make a new version of pull.
+  - User Accounts
     - [] How quickly could I tie this to user accounts and make it permanent rn?
 Could I do this all today?
+  + Done
+  - `no`
+    - [x] Undo / redo a step.
+    - [x] with multistep options

 *** Freaky Flowers Launch ***
   - All Pieces